 What Does Child Support Cover?

 The purpose of child support is to cover the basic needs of a child.
 This encompasses clothes on their back, food, and a roof over their head(s).
-To be specific, a Court will take into consideration the following expenses when ascertaining the amount of child support: grooming and clothing, utilities, rent or mortgage, vacations, entertainment, groceries and household expenses, transport costs including gas and insurance and any other pertinent expenses the child would have gotten if the parents had not broken up.
+To be specific, a Court will take into consideration the following child care expenses when ascertaining the amount of support: grooming and clothing, utilities, rent or mortgage, vacations, entertainment, groceries and household expenses, transport costs including gas and insurance and any other pertinent expenses the child would have gotten if the parents had not broken up.
 Maintaining the lifestyle of the child, in this case, is key.

 On top of basic payments, there are multiple categories given the special privilege and need the contribution of one or both parties to the basic child support obligation.
 These include uncovered medical costs, childcare, health insurance premiums, educational expenses, extracurricular expenses, and other times camp.

 - Educational and Extracurricular Expenses: It’s within the bounds of the court to order that one or both parties cover the educational and extracurricular expenses of the child in addition to child support.
 This extra expense can help in contributing to reasonable extracurricular and school costs meant to promote the educational, athletic, social, or cultural development of the child.
 Examples include athletic fees, bus fees, tuition, field trips, books and supplies, registration fees, and sports equipment.

 - Health Insurance Premiums: When computing the guideline child support scheme, payments of health insurance premiums are also considered.
 The amounting health insurance premium payable to the child’s coverage is added up to the standard obligation and shared out between the parties based on their income stream.